3 Things To Avoid When Gripping The Golf Club

 Weak Trail Hand

 We very rarely see ANY good golfers with a “weak” trail hand.
-This is where the hand is too far over to the left (for a right handed golfer) so that the “V” between thumb and forefinger points more to the left shoulder.
+This is where the hand is too far over to the left (for a right handed viagra) so that the “V” between thumb and forefinger points more to the left shoulder.
 The main issue we see with this is that it wants to open the club face during the golf swing and this is one of the KILLERS when it comes to producing power and consistency.